Fetch Your Breed

 This section contains in depth information on all AKC recognized dog breeds.
 In addition to the more serious information about dog breed characteristics, care, and history, we have also included pictures and reader-submitted stories so you can have some fun while you do your research.

 The Papillon is a small, dainty, elegant breed whose characteristic trait is a set of butterfly-shaped ears.
 Its body is fine-boned and is greater in length than in height with its weight in proportion to its height.
 The head is small and slightly rounded between the ears, with a muzzle that is thinner than the head and tapered at the nose with a scissors bite.
 The ears can either be erect or dropped.
-No matter the type of ear, they should be large with rounded tips, set on the sides and... read more about the Papillon.
+No matter the type of ear, they should be large with rounded tips, set on the sides and t... read more about the Papillon.

 A compact dog with the disposition of a lion, the Pekingese is anything but delicate.
 The breed has a small build, dense muscles and a solid bone structure.
 The head is large, with a flat face and ears that are heavily fringed with hair.
 The Pekingese has large, dark eyes that are round but not bulging and a very broad nose with wide, black nostrils.
 A characteristic V-shaped wrinkle of skin adorns the face just between the bridge of the nose and the eyes.
 The dog has a flat, whiskered muz... read more about the Pekingese.

 The Pembroke Welsh Corgi is the smallest breed in the AKC Herding Group.
 Described as a big dog in a little package, the breed is quite sturdy and very athletic.
 Corgis are almost twice as long as they are tall, which gives the dog an unusual look that some find endearing.
 Their pricked ears and pointy muzzles give the head of the Pembroke a distinct fox-like appearance.
 The ears should stand erect and taper to a slightly rounded point.
-Eyes are oval shaped and dark with an alert intelli... read more about the Pembroke Welsh Corgi.
+Eyes are oval shaped and dark with an alert intellige... read more about the Pembroke Welsh Corgi.

 Medium sized with slender and well balanced lines, the Pharaoh Hound gives an impression of grace and power.
 The head is long and has a slight slope, and the neck is long and lean.
 The muzzle is wedge-shaped with a scissors bite.
 The eyes have an intelligent and noble expression.
 The body is lean yet muscular, with well-sprung ribs and moderate tuck-up.
 The fore- and hindquarters are strong and parallel.
 The tail is thick at the base and tapers at the end.
-The coat is short and glossy, with l... read more about the Pharaoh Hound.
+The coat is short and glossy, wit... read more about the Pharaoh Hound.

 The Plott is a hunting hound, whose build and carriage suggest balance and grace, speed and agility, intelligence and determination.
 Moderately sized, it should be neither too heavy and low-set, nor too tall and light.
 Its head is generally flat and rounded at the crown, held up, with comfortably taut skin.
 Prominent, brown or hazel eyes give an impression of confidence and curiosity.
 A muscular neck of medium length gives way to moderately wide ribs and an equally muscular, strong back.
-The... read more about the Plott.
+T... read more about the Plott.

 Bred to hunt, the Pointer has a body that is compact and powerful but also extremely nimble and quick.
 The breed has a medium-wide skull with well chiseled features and eye-level ears that, when hanging naturally, reach just beneath the jaw.
 The dark eyes are round, contrast with the color of the dogs markings, and convey a sense of readiness and intensity.
 The Pointer has a tight, thick coat that can be white, black, liver, orange or lemon.
 The feet are oval-shaped with arched, somewhat p... read more about the Pointer (English).

 Also known as the Polski Owczarek Nizinny (PON), The Polish Lowland Sheepdog is a medium sized dog with a rectangular frame.
 The dog is strong and muscular with long, straight and powerfully built legs.
 The coat is thick and dense, with long, shaggy straight or wavy hair that hangs over the medium sized oval eyes.
 The large nose is black or sometimes brown and peeks through the dogs thick facial hair.
-The heart shaped ears are set moderately high on top of the medium sized head, which is in p... read more about the Polish Lowland Sheepdog.
+The heart shaped ears are set moderately high on top of the medium sized head, which is i... read more about the Polish Lowland Sheepdog.

 The Pomchi is a mix between a Chihuahua and a Pomeranian.
 The Pomchi is a small dog with dainty feet, and a sweet, expressive face with a wedge-like facial structure.
 The ears are of a medium size, and stand upright.
 The Pomchi can have either a double coat or a single coat: usually long and soft.
 The coat comes in a variety of colors depending on the parentage.